discoverygarden/islandora_solution_pack_manuscript/README.md

 Do note that the code tries not to make any assumptions about the numbering of boxes or folders.
 Folders could either be numbered sequentially across boxes (in which case specifying a range of folders could make sense when specifying a range of boxes) or specific to a box.
 Additionally, pluralization of types is largely ignored.

+### Q. What does the EAD caching feature do?

+A. When enabled, the EAD HTML caching will perform the XSLT transform of the EAD to HTML and then cache the resulting HTML to a temporary file, for later reuse.
+This file will be written into Drupal's Temporary directory, and the last modification time will be used to gauge whether the cache expiration has been exceeded.
+If Islandora Solr Search is enabled, Drupal's cron wil pre-cache any EADs.

 ## Maintainers/Sponsors
 Current maintainers: